pschaus/book_lepl1402/source/part6.rst

 In Java, **higher-order functions** are methods that can **accept other functions as arguments, return functions as results, or both**.
 They treat the general-purpose functions seen above as first-class citizens, allowing these functions to be manipulated, passed around, and used as data.

-The :ref:`composition of two functions <composition>` is an example of higher-order function: It takes two ``Function`` as arguments, and generates one ``Function`` as its result.
+The :ref:`composition of two functions <fp_composition>` is an example of higher-order function: It takes two ``Function`` as arguments, and generates one ``Function`` as its result.
 We have already seen that Java already provides built-in support for function composition.
 However, we could have implemented composition by ourselves thanks to the expressiveness of lambda expressions.
 Indeed, the following program would have produced exactly the same result as the standard ``compose()`` method of the ``Function`` class:

 .. code-block:: java